The highlights from Straight to the Bar delivered to your inbox each Monday.

 Adam Steer is a Head Coach in the Circular Strength Training® system and co-author of the Bodyweight Exercise Revolution e-book.
 He also trains private and small group clients through his Quebec City company, Momentum Training, and spreads the word about CST’s health-first paradigm through workshops in Singapore, Australia, Washington State, New York City and Philadelphia.

 Follow Adam on Twitter and have a chance to win a free Intu-Flow DVD set and Mini-Clubbells®.

 Adam Stoffa is a lover of Italian food, German beer and an exceedingly healthy lifestyle inbetween.
 Find out more about his fascinating blend of fitness and food over at Strength Exercise Eat.
 Great site.

-Al Kavadlo is a personal trainer based in New York, New York; and the author of superb books such as We're Working Out: A Zen Approach to Everyday Fitness (review) and Raising the Bar : The Definitive Guide to Bar Calisthenics and Pushing the Limits!
+Al Kavadlo is a personal trainer based in New York, New York; and the author of superb books such as We're Working Out: A Zen Approach to Everyday Fitness (review), Raising the Bar : The Definitive Guide to Bar Calisthenics and Pushing the Limits!
 Total Body Strength With No Equipment.

 Alfred Page certainly loves grip training; with an impressive collection of blobs, grippers and other fun things.
 Perfect.

 Amanda Kephart is a strength coach based in Akron, Ohio.
 To work with Amanda directly (and to find out more about her training approach), head over to Strength Coach Amanda.